n-o-m-a-d/mylog/README.md

 mylog
 =====

-A very basic logger for golang
+A very basic logger for golang.